-- education and communication - ongoing staff, volunteer and visitor education to support the correct use of Personal Protective Equipment (PPE).
-100% staff received PPE training. - regular communication through a variety of platforms with our staff, families, consumers to ensure that they are aware of current best practice, restrictions and any other relevant information. - we have refined signage to our entry points which reflect current entry conditions.

-prevention

-- all eligible staff and residents are vaccinated (for COVID and Influenza) as per health Department recommendations.
-100% of eligible staff and residents vaccinated which has successfully mitigated the spread of COVID between staff. - o staff and visitor attestations continue - o PPE stocks are managed and readily available - o Infection prevention practices are continuously aligned with best practice early detection

-- o all staff are performing Rapid Antigen Tests (RAT) twice weekly before attending site - all visitors to our Residential Aged Care homes must produce a negative RAT - caring for people with symptoms or disease - Moyne Health Services has had two COVID outbreaks in this reporting period, we have worked collaboratively with the Public Health Unit to manage and contain the outbreaks. - symptoms of those affected during the outbreak have been mild, with only one person requiring transfer for a short period of extra care - o antiviral agents have been utilised according to best proactive recommendations
+- education and communication - ongoing staff, volunteer and visitor education to support the correct use of Personal Protective Equipment (PPE). - regular communication through a variety of platforms with our staff, families, consumers to ensure that they are aware of current best practice, restrictions and any other relevant information to support best practice Infection Prevention practices - prevention - all eligible staff and residents are vaccinated (for COVID and Influenza) as per Department of Health recommendations.
+100% of eligible staff and residents vaccinated - staff and visitor attestations continue - o PPE stocks are managed and readily available - o Infection prevention practices are continuously aligned with best practice - early detection - o all staff are performing Rapid Antigen Tests (RAT) twice weekly before attending site - all visitors to our Residential Aged Care homes must produce a negative RAT on the day of visit - caring for people with symptoms or disease - Moyne Health Services has a robust outbreak management plan to ensure minimisation of potential for harm to residents, patients and staff - o antiviral agents have been utilised according to best proactive recommendations